-- Despite there being only 428 acres of land zoned as commercial in the town, there is over 1,200 acres of land categorized as vacant or developed commercial.
-Conversely, there is 308 acres of land zoned as industrial, but only 205 acres categorized as either vacant or developed industrial than there is land zoned industrial.
+- 1. Despite there being only 428 acres of land zoned as commercial in the town, there are over 1,200 acres of land categorized as vacant or developed commercial.
+Conversely, there are 308 acres of land zoned as industrial, but only 205 acres of land categorized as either vacant or developed industrial.
 This suggests that there are large areas of the industrially zoned parts of town that are used for non-industrial uses, such as commercial, exempt or municipal uses. - 2.
-In both Bourne and Falmouth, there is very little vacant industrial land remaining which may suggest that Mashpee would be well placed to accommodate any excess demand for industrial land from these Upper Cape neighbors. - 3.
-Mashpee is the only one of the four Upper Cape towns that has a greater share of vacant industrial land than developed industrial land.
+In both Bourne and Falmouth, there is very little remaining vacant industrial land, which may suggest that Mashpee would be well placed to accommodate any excess demand for industrial land from these Upper Cape neighbors. - 3.
+Mashpee is the only one of the four Upper Cape towns that has a greater proportion of vacant industrial land to developed industrial land.